mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-DataFederationSpec defines the desired state of AtlasDataFederation.
+DataFederationSpec defines the target state of AtlasDataFederation.

 <table>
     <thead>